justicebangura/Project-2/README.md

 ### Results and Summary:
-- We found our model was biased towards the buy signal.
+- In summary, we found our model was biased towards the buy signal, and didn't produce as high of an accuracy score or return as we would have liked.
+This can be indentified in our backtesting and analysis portion of our notebook, with plots included in this section.

 ### Challenges:
-The major challenges we faced was engineering the LSTM model.
-Understanding how to reshape and fit a 3-D model.
+The major challenges we faced was engineering the LSTM model and understanding how to reshape and fit a 3D model.
+We also experienced challenges balancing the classes to avoid model bias.

 ### Conclusion:
-In conclusion: Our model didn't work as we expected it to be, we found many challenges a long the way.
-Aside from the challenges we faced, we have a baseline understanding on how to fix our model and tune our features to get a better outcome.
+- Overall, we have learnt a great deal and now have a strong understanding in builiding a trading bot and utilizing LSTM models.
+Despite the challenges we faced, we have the ground work complete and may continue fine tuning the model to achieve a more profitable outcome in future.

 ### Next Steps:
 - Curate our model into a continuous model.